braidn/Knowledge-Repo/RailsPartials.md

 * `:partial` adheres to every entry where `:collection => " {{collectionName}} "` to each member of a collection or list of items
 * incredibly valuable when iterating over a list of items
 * `:spacer_template => "templateName"` is a kind of shim that gets placed between each item in an object.
 So if you wanted a space between each item you might have `<br />` in the _spacer template
+* `local_assigns` is a key hash of assign variables to the partial.

 Rails can detect a / in the name of a `:partial` call and will figure it to be a call to a dir in app/views.
 This means you could hold all of your header / footer stuff in a folder called shared/ and call `:partial => "shared/Name"` when needed across views